 - On Friday Night Lights, the first time Julie and Matt attempt sex, they realize they're doing it just because they each think the other is "The One."
 They're correct about that, but decide there's no rush to have sex and that they'll wait until it feels right.

-- Subverted in How I Met Your Mother, where in a flashback, Marshall and Lily decide to wait to have sex... and then do it ten minutes later.
+- Subverted in a flashback, Marshall and Lily decide to wait to have sex... and then do it ten minutes later.

-- Victoria and Ted planned to wait a month, but got too impatient after the first two weeks.
+- Victoria and Ted planned to wait a month, but gets too impatient after the first two weeks.